threedworld-mit/tdw/Documentation/python/replicant/actions/reach_for.md

 If the object has affordance points, the target position is the affordance point closest to the hand.
 Otherwise, the target position is the bounds position closest to the hand.

-The Replicant's arm(s) will continuously over multiple `communicate()` calls move until either the motion is complete or the arm collides with something (see `self.collision_detection`).
+The Replicant's arm(s) will move continuously move over multiple `communicate()` calls move until either the motion is complete or the arm collides with something (see `self.collision_detection`).

 - If the hand is near the target at the end of the action, the action succeeds.
 - If the target is too far away at the start of the action, the action fails.